You've Invested in Safety. But Something's Still Not Working

 This book shows you how to make that shift.

-Six Conversations
+Six Conversations Types

 The book describes six distinct conversation types that leaders and teams move between as they try to understand work, risk, and possibility together.